joshcol9232/sort_visualiser/README.md

 #### Pixels:

-Displays multiple arrays, spanning from the top to the bottom of the window.
-Each column of pixels is a seperate array.
+Displays multiple arrays, spanning from the left to the right of the window.
+Each row of pixels is a seperate array.

 <img src="https://github.com/eggmund/sort_visualiser/blob/master/readme_images/pixel_vis.png" alt="Pixel Visualisation" width="475" height="474">